samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 }
 ```

 [`webAuth.authorize()`](https://auth0.com/docs/libraries/auth0js/v9#webauth-authorize-) can be used for logging in users via Universal Login, or via social connections.
-This method invokes the `/authorize` endpoint of the [Authentication API](https://auth0.com/docs/api/authentication), and can take a variety of parameters via an options object.
+This method invokes the `/authorize` endpoint of the [Authentication API](https://auth0.com/docs/api/authentication) to [start an authentication/authorization transaction](https://github.com/auth0/auth0.js#api).
+It can take a variety of parameters via an options object.

 Since we want to invoke the Universal Login page, we only need to call the `authorize()` method without any additional parameters.